TheWalkers/listmatch/details.md

 _Why so many options?/Why not more options?_ We think the CLI and Web uploaders are each best for different sorts of user, and that it's best not to force everyone to use particular uploaders or servers.
 At the same time, we realize lots of options can intimidate less technical users, so we tried to provide easy defaults and avoid adding other options we didn't need.

 _Why is the server/CLI in Go?_ Definitely doesn't have to be, and other implementations are welcome!
-It does make it easy to distribute binaries anyone can run on various OSes/versions/configuration, and on the server side it made it easy to implement goodies like automatic HTTPS setup via Let's Encrypt.
+It does make it easy to distribute binaries anyone can run on various OSes/versions/configuration, and on the server side it made it easy to implement useful features like automatic HTTPS setup via Let's Encrypt.

 Other fun ideas
 ===============

 *A non-Web-based GUI uploader.* For the less technically savvy, I'm not sure that a downloadable executable is actually a good thing, because of the risk the user is tricked into installing something malicious.
 If using a malicious webpage is bad, running a malicious executable locally seems _worse_ since executables have much broader power by default.
 All the same, people apparently downloaded and ran hashing tools before, and if they want to continue to do so, someone could provide an option that looks like that.
+It might even be possible to build that around the command-line or Web upload code.

-*Using your DB server to do the hashing.* Uploaders could accept files where the first column is the keyed SHA256 hash, instead of the raw email address, and could provide SQL for generating hashes using MySQL, Postgres, etc. The SQL would have to be customized, and there's some fiddliness making sure the (binary) key is hashed raw rather than, say, UTF-8 encoded.
-And this doesn't fully eliminate an evil uploader's ability to do mischief (it could still give away the key), but it does keep the uploader from handling raw files.
+*Using your DB server to do the hashing.* Uploaders could accept files where the first column is the keyed SHA256 hash, instead of the raw email address, and some tool could provide SQL for generating hashes using MySQL, Postgres, etc. The SQL would have to be customized, and there's some fiddliness making sure the (binary) key is hashed raw rather than, say, UTF-8 encoded.
+This doesn't fully eliminate an evil uploader's ability to do mischief (it could still give away the key), but it does keep the uploader from handling raw files.
 Given all the caveats unsure it's worth the tradeoff, but maybe someone would be interested in it.

 *Integrations.* You can imagine integrations to streamline the multi-step process of exporting/uploading/matching.
 The first step is just to get something working and, hopefully, used, though.